DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 *Revista Espanola De Investiagiones Sociologicas – Spanish Edition*.
 (110), (2005): 239-256.

-A. Beaulieu, ‘Mediating ethnography: objectivity and the making of ethnographies of the internet.’ *Social Epistemology*, 18(2-3), (2004):
+A. Beaulieu, 'Mediating ethnography: objectivity and the making of ethnographies of the internet.' *Social Epistemology*, 18(2-3), (2004):
 139-163.

-Ellison, Nicole B. ‘Social network sites: Definition, history, and scholarship.’ *Journal of Computer‐Mediated Communication* 13.1 (2007):
+Ellison, Nicole B. 'Social network sites: Definition, history, and scholarship.' *Journal of Computer‐Mediated Communication* 13.1 (2007):
 210-230.

 Ellison, Nicole, Rebecca Heino, and Jennifer Gibbs.
-‘Managing impressions online: Self‐presentation processes in the online dating environment.’ *Journal of Computer‐Mediated Communication* 11.2 (2006):
+'Managing impressions online: Self‐presentation processes in the online dating environment.' *Journal of Computer‐Mediated Communication* 11.2 (2006):
 415-441.

-E. J. Finkel, P. W. Eastwick, B. R. Karney, H. T. Reis and S. Sprecher, ‘Online Dating A Critical Analysis From the Perspective of Psychological Science.’ *Psychological Science in the Public Interest*, 13(1), (2012):
+E. J. Finkel, P. W. Eastwick, B. R. Karney, H. T. Reis and S. Sprecher, 'Online Dating A Critical Analysis From the Perspective of Psychological Science.' *Psychological Science in the Public Interest*, 13(1), (2012):
 3-66.

 Fiore, Andrew T., and Judith S. Donath.
-‘Homophily in online dating: when do you like someone like yourself?.’ *CHI'05 Extended Abstracts on Human Factors in Computing Systems*.
+'Homophily in online dating: when do you like someone like yourself?.' *CHI'05 Extended Abstracts on Human Factors in Computing Systems*.
 ACM, 2005.

 Lovink, Geert, and Sabine Niederer. *Video vortex reader: Responses to